mengyao36/crontab/README.md

 # crontab

 ## 3 cron jobs commands
-- One should pull down data from an API once a day (don’t care about what time)
+- One should pull down data once a day (don’t care about what time)
   - `0 0 * * * python3 /home/mengyao/crontab/code.py`

 - One should pull down data every Sunday night at 10:00pm